 The Victim Services Unit

-The unit will work on your behalf so that you receive the support and services you need.
+Staff of the unit are able to work on your behalf so that you receive the support and services you need.

 They can help you if the person who committed the crime against you is: